FarronF/limerick-council-meetings/meetings/2019/03/25-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 25th February 2019.md

 • The Galway-Ennis-Shannon-Limerick Economic Network is a new initiative, which has

 not yet commenced.
 However, this is not clear in the document.
-As this is not a tried--- **4**
+As this is not a tried
+---
+**4**

 and tested initiative, it is requested that this proposed network is removed as best